Inport FIR Decimation

 Details

-Specify the method by which the block should thin the input data.
+Specify the method by which the block should thin out the input data.
 Options to choose from:

 -

-- when this method is selected, the block retains the sampling rate of the input signal and thins the signal, reducing the output frame size by a factor of .
-To select this method, the Input processing parameter must be set toColumns as channels (frame based)
+'Enforce single-rate processing` — when this method is selected, the unit saves the sampling rate of the input signal and decimates the signal, reducing the size of the output frame in once.
+To select this method, the Input processing parameter must have the value

 .

-If the Rate options parameter is set to Enforce single-rate processing
+If the Rate options parameter is set to `Enforce single-rate processing', then the Inport FIR Decimation block can be used inside trigger subsystems.

 -

-- when this method is selected, the block thins the signal so that the output sample rate is times lower than the input sample rate.
+`Allow multirate processing' — when this method is selected, the unit decimates the signal in such a way that the output sampling rate in times less than the entrance one.

 Dependencies

-To use this option, set the Input processing parameter to Columns as channels (frame based)
+To use this parameter, set the Input processing parameter to Columns as channels (frame based)

 .